Changes to the franchising code

 Purpose of the disclosure document

-The disclosure document is supposed to help potential franchisees make a reasonably informed decision about the franchise.
+The disclosure document is intended to help potential franchisees make a reasonably informed decision about the franchise.

 The disclosure document must give useful and reliable information about the franchise.
-It also gives franchisees current information about the franchise that they need for the running of their business.
+It gives franchisees current information about the franchise that is needed to run the business.

-For more information refer to our guidance publication franchising model disclosure document.
+For more information, see our guidance publication on the franchise disclosure document.

 When a disclosure document must be updated

-• don’t intend to enter into a franchise agreement in the upcoming financial year.
+- don’t intend to enter into a franchise agreement in the current financial year, and

-Other times when a disclosure document must be updated
+Other times a disclosure document must be updated

 Franchisors must update their disclosure document at other times.